Cardiff City suffer blow as Ilic closes in on €4m Lille move

 Cardiff City are set to miss out on Valerenga striker Andrej Ilic, who is nearing a move to French Ligue 1 side Lille according to Fabrizio Romano.

-Cardiff City have less than 24 hours to address their striker issue.
+Cardiff City have just over a day to address their striker issue.
 Their top scorer this season is defender Perry Ng, which highlights their problem in forward areas.

 They had identified Valerenga forward Ilic, with Norwegian publication TV 2 even reporting that the Bluebirds were closing in on signing the 23-year-old, who has scored 11 goals in 16 games for his current side since arriving.